What Am I Entitled To In a Divorce?

 - Any physical or mental disability of either of the parties to the marriage.

-- The contributions which each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family.
+- The contributions that each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family.

 - The conduct of each of the parties.
 If that conduct is such that it would in the opinion of the court be inequitable to disregard it.